nathanielrb/mu-search-testing-framework/readme.md

 ### Important note on volumes

 The `mu-search-testing-framework` overrides the mounted volumes for the two databases (Elasticsearch and Virtuoso).
-For unknown reasons, this only works when the overridden volumes are specified as **absolute paths** in the original `docker-compose.yml` file:
+For reasons that are unclear, this only works when the overridden volumes are specified as **absolute paths** in the original `docker-compose.yml` file, for example:

 ```
   database: